Thursday 21 April 2022 7:30pm Tung Auditorium

-Carmel Smickersgill New work (consortium commission with BCMG, Die Neue Ensemble, Hannover, FontanaMIX (Bologna) funded by Siemens Foundation, Liverpool premiere)
+Carmel Smickersgill Brute (consortium commission with BCMG, Die Neue Ensemble, Hannover, FontanaMIX (Bologna) funded by Siemens Foundation, Liverpool premiere) (10')

-Tansy Davies Bonne Clarinette (world premiere, co-commissioned with Helen and David Thomas and University of Liverpool)
+Tansy Davies glider (bonne clarinette) (world premiere, co-commissioned with Helen and David Thomas and University of Liverpool) (05')

 Clark Rundell conductor

 Rosie Middleton vocalist